-Rose McGowan is an icon: one of the few artists who truly gives a shit, whilst taking absolutely none.
+Rose McGowan is an icon.
 Most will remember her most vividly from films like The Doom Generation, Jawbreaker, and Scream, where her dark hair, thick lips and general air of "touch me and I will fucking end you" positioned her as the ultimate femme fatale.
 But, from making her directorial debut with Dawn last year, to maintaining her campaign for gender equality in the film industry, to that time she went to the VMAs with Marilyn Manson wearing about five necklaces covering her butt and naught else - even off-screen Rose McGowan is a rare example of someone who just does whatever the fuck they want, whenever the fuck they want.
 In continuation of that, McGowan recently delved into the world of music and released her first single under her own name.

 The video was directed by Jonas Åkerlund (also responsible for Lady Gaga’s “Telephone” video) and styled by Swedish fashion maverick B. Åkerlund.
 Featuring everything from the Die Antwoord-style entirely white face of your nightmares, to nasal jewellery that would turn heads at an extreme body modification convention, "RM486" visually explores the perceived chapters of McGowan’s life - from outsider, to habitué of Hollywood’s red carpets, to the director and artist she is now.
 “All are pieces that make up my whole,” McGowan has said of the video.
 “An artist, a public figure, and most importantly, as a person.
 I’m pushing back at the idea of what I am supposed to be, I want to expose people to art in a real way, and I want to change the idea of what beauty is.
 There is true power in art and true power in we who believe in it."